eschwartz/python_data_processing_sample/README.md

 ### Tests

-This submission includes partial test coverage of the core logic.
+This repo includes partial test coverage of the core logic.
 To run tests:

 ```
 python -m unittest